soutsios/pos-tagger-bert/README.md

 Here we can see how tokenization and our alignment code works, and how good the prediction is even for word `'embeddings'`, which was unknown and very difficult for the other models to tag correctly!

+## Acknowledgement
+<a href="https://eclass.aueb.gr/courses/INF210/">Natural Language Processing</a> course is part of the MSc in Computer Science of the Department of Informatics, <a href="https://aueb.gr/en">Athens University of Economics and Business</a>.
+The course covers algorithms, models and systems that allow computers to process natural language texts and/or speech.